awsdocs/elb-classic-load-balancers-user-guide/doc_source/enable-access-logs.md

 To enable access logs for your load balancer, you must specify the name of the Amazon S3 bucket where the load balancer will store the logs\.
 You must also attach a bucket policy to this bucket that grants Elastic Load Balancing permission to write to the bucket\.

 **Important**
-The bucket and your load balancer must be in the same region\.
+The bucket and your load balancer must be in the same Region\.
 The bucket can be owned by a different account than the account that owns the load balancer\.

 **Topics**
 + [Step 1: Create an S3 Bucket](#create-s3-bucket)